Primary Care Program

 In addition, all residents will have substantial elective flexibility to pursue additional primary care medicine and ambulatory elective experiences that are tailored to their learning needs.
 Residents interested in primary care may choose to spend 1, 2, or even 3 half days per week during ambulatory blocks in a community-based primary care office practice (in addition to their usual continuity resident-clinic half days) working with a single outstanding primary care physician during their R2 and R3 years.
-All of our residents also have the opportunity to pursue 2 or 4-week long electives in very highly-rated rural primary care practices in upstate New York.
+All of our residents also have the opportunity to pursue 2 or 4-week long electives in very highly-rated rural primary care practices in upstate New York and elsewhere.

 Primary Care Program